AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes_part_3.md

 ##### 19.6.5 Check If A Type Is Hashable

-Whether hashable as well as customized hash functions:
+Whether hashable as well as customized hash functions (DIRTY!):
 ```c++
 #include <pair>
 #include <tuple>